the-programmers-hangout/website/src/content/spotlights/what-is-tailwind.md

 }
 ```

-You can poke around for other PostCSS plugins, they range from useful (autoprefixer, cssnano, etc) to useless but fun (Australian anyone? https://github.com/dp-lewis/postcss-australian-stylesheets).
+You can poke around for other PostCSS plugins, they range from useful (autoprefixer, cssnano, etc) to useless but fun ([Australian anyone?](https://github.com/dp-lewis/postcss-australian-stylesheets)).

-**How do I use Tailwind?**
+## How do I use Tailwind?

 Let's go through how to "build entirely new UI components without writing any new CSS".
 We'll zero in on React for this part, but generally, most frameworks have equivalent composable elements and styling.
 We'll try making a button (sounds simple, but is it?)

 In React, a basic concept is components.
 They’re composable by nature, and are supposed to be self-contained and reusable.
 This is the perfect place to use tailwind styles.
-In this example we'll also use the CVA library (https://cva.style/docs), to abstract away the variant conditions and provide type safety.
+In this example we'll also use the [CVA library](https://cva.style/docs), to abstract away the variant conditions and provide type safety.

 ```js
 export const foobarVariants = cva(